 OK, let's move on and look at different stores!
 The ones I've listed vary quite a bit in terms of style, pricing, and so on, but I've commented about that so you'll never feel lost.

-Carter's is my recommended go-to for everyday baby clothes.
+Carter's is a good go-to for everyday baby clothes.
 This is because of adorable styles, excellent coverage of all baby sizes, and an affordable price point.
 It's a good all-around choice.

 The only downside is that it's almost too easy to find Carter's items: besides their online store and their physical stores, they're often stocked in department stores also.
 This means that there's a chance that baby might wind up with two identical outfits gifted from different people (not as much of a problem as it first sounds though).

 I love the middle ground it occupies between boring store-brand onesies at one end, and fancy brand names at the other end.
 But this also means that if you're looking to make an impressive statement at a baby shower with a really nice brand, Carter's won't be the best choice for you - some other brands below will work beautifully for that though.